 What's the best thing about working at GOSS?: I'm part of the team but also recognised for my individuality; GOSS are amazing at letting people play to their skills and supporting where we can improve.
 It's a lovely encouraging environment.

 What does International Women's Day mean to you and why do you feel that it is important to recognise the day?: I'm a feminist, so I always look for ways to empower and support women.
 I think it's important because there's a higher population of women than men, so logically the idea of male-dominated industries doesn't make much sense.
 I'll speak up for women's issues every day, but I think having an actual day is so important for recognition and reminders of the hardship we face.

 How can men be better allies for women working in the tech industry?: Realise that there's so much internalised processes in the workplace that can damage women.
 We have to be careful with our words and our attitudes and how much we say because our reputations can be determined by men, and it's not fair.
 I'd say that I'm lucky to be working for a company where it's not like that, but it shouldn't be luck - a good, supportive, and neutral working environment should be a requirement.
 It's the little subtle stereotypes, built up over time, that men need to be aware of - don't treat us like secretaries or organisers if it's not our job to do so.

 What tips would you give to younger women trying to get into the tech industry?: Don't be afraid to be loud.
 Show off, be proud that that you have skills and abilities.
 And don't think that the tech workplace is scary and cold - it's warm and supportive from my experience.
 Don't be afraid to put your needs first!

 What does it take to be a successful woman in business?: You know what your skills and strengths are.
 It's all it takes - learn yourself, what makes you happy.
 The rest will fall into place.

-How long have you been at GOSS?: 6 years this summer.
+How long have you been at GOSS?: Two years.

 What do you do at GOSS?: Sales Administrator.